 - Incorporate or form a partnership, corporation or LLC

 - File for bankruptcy

 With so many items on your to-do list waiting to be completed, obtaining an EIN might seem daunting at first, but you’ll be surprised by how simple the process actually is.
-There are a lot of advantages to having an EIN, not only for your business, but also for your own personal reasons!
+There are various advantages to having an EIN, not only for your business, but for personal reasons as well.